miklosme/papers/src/app/home.md

+# Daily Digest (January 8, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a double dose of cutting-edge research that's pushing the boundaries of language models in education and enterprise modeling.

+First up, let's dive into the world of [educational AI inclusivity](https://papers.miklos.dev/2501.03259).
+Are your LLMs suffering from cultural myopia?
+Fear not!
+Researchers have developed a groundbreaking framework called "Multiplexity" to combat those pesky Western biases.
+Picture this: a team of AI agents, each representing a different cultural perspective, collaborating to create truly inclusive educational content.
+It's like the United Nations, but for algorithms!
+The results?
+A staggering 98% increase in cultural diversity scores and zero negative sentiment across cultures.
+Now that's what I call a global classroom!

+But wait, there's more!
+Ever wondered if LLMs could be the next big thing in enterprise modeling?
+Well, [knowledge graph enthusiasts](https://papers.miklos.dev/2501.03566) are putting these language powerhouses to the test.
+The verdict?
+LLMs show promise in automating parts of the modeling process, but don't fire your human experts just yet!
+These AI assistants excel at consistency but can stumble when it comes to complex reasoning and identifying irrelevant information.
+The key takeaway?
+A dream team of LLMs and human experts working in harmony could revolutionize how we build enterprise models.
+It's like having a tireless intern with encyclopedic knowledge, guided by the wisdom of seasoned professionals.

+So there you have it, folks!
+LLMs are making waves in education and enterprise modeling, but the human touch is still irreplaceable.
+Stay tuned for more AI breakthroughs that are reshaping our world, one model at a time!

 # Daily Digest (January 7, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a game-changer in cooperative multi-agent reinforcement learning.
 [CORD](https://papers.miklos.dev/2501.02221) is revolutionizing how AI agents learn to play nice with others, even when faced with unfamiliar teammates.
 Say goodbye to overfitting and hello to adaptable, role-diverse agents that can tackle real-world challenges.